Haruyoshi Matsushige

 Haruyoshi Matsushige was born on June 2, 1922, in Nawiliwili, Kauai, Territory of Hawaii.
 He was the son of Tamezo and Yuku (Fujinaka) Matsushige.
 Tamezo arrived in 1897 from Japan.
 On October 8, 1907, Yuku arrived from Hizumi, Yamaguchi Prefecture, Japan, on the S.S.
 Asia.
 Haruyoshi was the youngest of seven children.
 His siblings were: sisters Kawayo, Mitsuyo, Kikumi; and brothers Seichi, Tameji, and Masaichi.

 In 1910, Tamezo was a vegetable farmer.
 By 1920, he was a fishmonger.
 He died in 1931.
-Haruyoshi left school after 8th grade in 1936.
+Haruyoshi left school after 8th grade in 1936 to help support his family.
 In 1940, Haruyoshi was working as a plumber and living with his family on Nawiliwili Valley Road near Lihue.

-Haruyoshi enlisted in the Army on August 18, 1944.
+Haruyoshi enlisted in the U.S. Army on August 18, 1944.
 He left for the mainland on August 28, arriving on September 2.
 After training, he was assigned to the 442nd RCT.
-He then left the US on March 7, 1945, and arrived in the European Theater of Operations as a replacement to the Antitank Company while the Combat Team was in southern France on March 18 during the Rhineland-Maritime Alps Campaign.
+He then left the US on March 7, 1945, and arrived in the European Theater of Operations on March 18 as a replacement to the Antitank Company while the Combat Team was in Southern France during the Rhineland-Maritime Alps Campaign.
 At some point, he also served in the regimental Service Company.

 On March 17 to 19, 1945, the 442nd arrived from the area of Nice to their staging area near Marseilles.
 They left for Italy on LSTs on March 20 to 22 and arrived in Pisa, Italy, for participation in the Po Valley Campaign, which included four days of the Northern Apennines Campaign from April 1-4.
 Haruyoshi was engaged in the operations as the 442nd pushed the Germans north in Italy.

 Matsushige served in Italy with the 442nd during the occupation.
 When Germany surrendered in Italy on May 2, 1945, the 442nd ceased their pursuit of the enemy and went into bivouac in Novi Ligure.
-In mid-May they were sent to Ghedi Airport where they were assigned to processing, searching, and guarding German prisoners of war.
+In mid-May they were sent to Ghedi Airfield where they were assigned the task of processing, searching, and guarding German prisoners of war.
 Approximately 85,000 enemy personnel were processed in eight days.
 While not on duty, the 442nd men maintained a schedule of garrison training, and day passes to Milan and rest centers at Alassio, Venice, and San Pellegrino were instituted.

 For his World War II service, Tec/4 Haruyoshi Matsushige was awarded the following: Bronze Star Medal, Good Conduct Medal, Asiatic-Pacific Service Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Army of Occupation Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.